nivedita-rajesh/Song-Recommendation-System/README.md

-# Song-Reccomendation-System
+# Song-Recommendation-System

-To build a song reccomendation system that reccomends song based on emotions.
+To build a song recommendation system that recommends song based on emotions.
 Emotions recogonised through speech.